|Q: How is the BaR Analysis Grid© useful?|

 The BaR provides an easy to understand representation of overall economic conditions.
 It not only tracks key economic indicators, but it also shows where the majority of indicators will be when a recession is looming.
 When most economic indicators move into the decline quadrant and toward, or below, the baseline, this signals that the economy is approaching a recession.

-Another benefit of the BaR is that by the end of the second full week of the month, at least 13 of its 19 indicators will have been updated (some months, 16 indicators are updated by the end of the second full week).
+Another benefit of the BaR is that by mid-month, 16 of its 19 indicators will have been updated.
 This provides an update that is as "real time" as is possible with economic data.
 Experience shows that the MoC, mean of coordinates, generally shows modest change from the end of the second full week until the end of the month, by which time all 19 indicators have been updated.

 |Q: How do I read the BaR?|